 As a female survivor of the 21st century genocide in Darfur, I have suffered a lot.
-In spite of this, I have been able to not only turn my bitterness into productive efforts but have sought possibilities to give others the confidence to help them discover themselves, move beyond the suffering they have been through and seek practical solutions.
-Even if it is simple, nothing is more powerful than letting people know their own strength and showing them how to utilize it effectively.
+In spite of this, I have not only turned my bitterness into productive efforts but have sought possibilities to give others the confidence to help them discover themselves and move beyond the suffering they have been through by seeking practical solutions.
+Even if it is simple, nothing is more powerful than showing people their own strength and how to utilize it effectively.
 Sometimes I am stricken by the inaction of those who have the capacity to act but do nothing.
 We all need to move beyond rhetoric.

 The strength of the Darfuri women during hardship is another turning point in my life that I feel deserves the attention of all those who care about women’s issues.